autistic-symposium/blockchain-science-rs/README.md

 <br>

-This will open a websocket with bybit and subscribe the `pairs` to the following topics:
+This will open a websocket with bybit and subscribe the pair to the following topics:

 ```
 - orderbook l2 25, 200